-I’m now more than a decade into my broadcast career and wouldn’t change a bit about my story because it’s what got me exactly to where I was meant to be.
-I’ve received several awards for my work both in broadcasting and volunteering including the first-ever Decade Achievement award from my alma mater.
+I’m now more than a decade into my broadcast career and wouldn’t change a bit about my story because it’s what got me precisely to where I was meant to be.
+I’ve received several awards for my work both in broadcasting and volunteering, including the first-ever Decade Achievement award from my alma mater.

 I’ve covered incredible stories in the field, interviewed some of the top scientists and leaders in the nation, and have been on-air for historical weather events.
 I even had the chance to perform our national anthem at a Denver Broncos game in 2018!